Picture Book: Layout Process

 POINT 01: Stay Creative and Loose

 My thumbnails, by the way, are like cliff notes.
 They are quick, and look like scribbles in some cases! (as you can see in the picture above) But, this helps me focus on telling the story instead of worrying about the artwork.
 I maintain this headspace when I enlarge them too.
 I can be detail-oriented, but, I learned this is not the stage to let that attribute come through.
 The quote I learned from Nina Rycroft that has stuck with me was “If story is King, then clarity is Queen.”
-I highly recommend taking her online courses, she is SO talented!
-I worked on this story in her course.

 POINT 02: Befriend the characters